Introduction

 Conclusion

 The resurrection of Jesus remains the most extraordinary claim in human history and the foundation of Christian faith.
-While historical investigation cannot "prove" the resurrection in a scientific sense, the evidence—the empty tomb, the appearances, the transformation of the disciples, and the explosive growth of the early church—is best explained by the early church's own claim: God raised Jesus from the dead.
-This conviction continues to transform lives and shape communities two thousand years later.
+While historical investigation cannot "prove" the resurrection in a scientific sense, the evidence—the empty tomb, the appearances, the transformation of the disciples, the conversion of Paul and James, the shift to Sunday worship, and the explosive growth of the early church—is best explained by the early church's own claim: God raised Jesus from the dead.

 Implications for Ministry and Credentialing